Our Preferred Paint Brands

 - Kitchen, Bathroom & Laundry Room

-- o Food splatters and messy fingers on kitchen walls, along with moisture in the bathroom and laundry room cause these rooms to need to be repainted more often than the living room and dining room.
+- o Food splatters and messy fingers on kitchen walls, along with moisture in the bathroom and laundry room result in these rooms needing to be repainted more often than the living room and dining room.
 Using durable gloss paint on trim and satin paint on walls will help you get the most out of your paint job.
 Still, it’s best to repaint these rooms every 3 to 5 years.

 Winter is the best time to paint your house interior for a few reasons: